RichMatthews/signal-ai-technical-challenge/README.md

 yarn dev
 ```

+## Testing

+I've written a few tests, normally I'd obviously write more and expect a high level of code coverage
+`yarn test` to run them all

 ## Tools & approach used

 - I've decided to use Next JS to build the app out, for two main reasons